The Major Forex Currency Pairs

 EUR/USD

-EUR/USD is the most traded currency pair in the world, accounting for roughly 20% to 25% of global daily forex volume according to BIS data.
+EUR/USD remains the world’s most traded currency pair, accounting for approximately one-fifth to one-quarter of global forex turnover according to BIS data.
 It represents the economic relationship between the United States and the eurozone, which together account for a substantial portion of global GDP and trade.

-The pair tends to have smooth, well-defined price action during London and New York hours because of the depth of liquidity.
-It is heavily analyzed and well-covered, meaning institutional order flow is consistent and price levels tend to be respected more reliably than in less liquid pairs.
+The pair tends to have orderly price movement during London and New York hours because of the depth of liquidity.
+It is one of the most closely monitored currency pairs by traders, analysts, and financial institutions worldwide.
 Key drivers include ECB and Federal Reserve policy divergence, European inflation data, US employment and inflation figures, and broader USD sentiment.

 USD/JPY

-USD/JPY is the second most traded pair globally and has a distinctive character shaped by the Bank of Japan’s historically aggressive monetary policy.
-For extended periods, Japan has maintained near-zero or negative interest rates while other central banks raised rates, creating a wide interest rate differential that drove sustained USD/JPY uptrends.
+USD/JPY is the second most traded pair globally and has a unique trading behaviour shaped by the Bank of Japan’s historically highly accommodative monetary policy.
+For extended periods, The Bank of Japan maintained ultra-low interest rates for many years before gradually adjusting policy, making interest-rate expectations a major driver of USD/JPY.

 The pair is the most active during the Tokyo session overlap with London, though it remains liquid throughout the trading day.
-It is sensitive to Japanese intervention risk: the Bank of Japan and Japanese Ministry of Finance have historically intervened in currency markets to slow yen depreciation when it becomes too rapid.
-USD/JPY also functions as a risk sentiment barometer.
+It is sensitive to Japanese intervention risk: Foreign exchange intervention is conducted by Japan’s Ministry of Finance, with operational support from the Bank of Japan.
+USD/JPY also functions as an indicator of market risk sentiment.
 When global risk appetite falls, yen demand often increases as traders unwind carry trades, pushing USD/JPY lower even if USD is strengthening elsewhere.

 GBP/USD